Set row-level security rules

-To test your rule, log in as users in different groups.
+To test your rule, sign in as users in different groups.
 Search within the table for data that your test user can and can’t access.
 Make sure your test users can see the appropriate rows.

-Administrators can bypass the RLS rules set on a table at the worksheet level.
-See change the join rule or RLS setting for a worksheet.
+Administrators can bypass the RLS rules set on a table at the Worksheet level.
+See change the join rule or RLS setting for a Worksheet.